RELAY INFORMATION, RULES AND INSTRUCTIONS

 Marathon rules apply.
 The following items not allowed on the course: bicycles, rollerblades, skateboards, wagons or motorized vehicles.
 No dogs.
 No unregistered runners.

-Relay teams must be able to finish within the course time limit of 6 HOURS.
+Marathon relay teams must be able to finish within the course time limit of 6 HOURS.
 This means that each relay team member must be able to maintain a sub-13.43 minute per mile pace.

 Only one team member may cross the finish line.
 This person must be wearing the Timing Chip in order for the team to receive an official time.